Insights for Design

 This was an early observation that users were not visiting these other pages, but as I worked with the creative director, the way to solve for that became front and center of our pitch.

-The info is in plain sight AND the insight is very obvious
+The info is in plain sight and the insight is obvious

 e.g. You have as many Facebook visitors as actual visits on the year on your television site > When I started to look at the numbers for the Natgeochannel.com redesign, I advised them to focus on the Facebook snippet designs and specific strategies that start the CX journey in the Facebook-verse.

 e.g. When I surveyed small biz owners, they reacted well to “A Professional Email” over “Private Cloud.” > Message that way